 As is typical in the islands, business come and go but there are some that seem to stand the test of time.
-We’ve listed all the businesses we enjoyed doing business with in Fiji but please note that due to Covid and cyclones some of these may have gone out of business.
+We’ve listed all the businesses we enjoyed doing business with in Fiji but please note that due to the very nature of things in third world countries, and around the world, some of these may have gone out of business.
 We do our best to check on them from time to time but if you find one that is no longer there we would be grateful if you’d drop us a line.

 - In the port there is a small grocery store called the Yess Expressmart that caters to the ke pelangi (tourists).
 They have really good vegetables even if they are a bit pricey.
 Of course anything located in a tourist area and along the waterfront is going to be pricey.
 We buy our beer here when we aren’t going into town.
 They also have some things we have difficulty finding at the stores in town such as really good sour cream and gourmet type cheeses.